-A total of 15,077 individuals were PIT tagged by Chelan County PUD staff on August 11, 2014.
-Tagged fish were used to measure in-pond, release-to-McNary Dam, and tagging-to-McNary Dam survivals.
-Because tagging occurred before transfer, the tagging-to-McNary survival metric is inclusive of both in-pond and downstream migratory survivals.
-Therefore, we view the tagging-to-McNary metric the best overall gauge of juvenile survival and most appropriate for comparison between the acclimated releases and reference releases (e.g., on-station or direct plants).
+A total of 4,988 individuals were PIT tagged by BioMark, Inc. staff on November 17, 2015.
+Tagged fish were used to measure various survival metrics; in-pond, release-to-McNary Dam, and tagging-to-McNary Dam.
+Because tagging occurred before transfer, tagging-to-McNary survival metric is inclusive of both in-pond and downstream migratory survivals.
+Therefore, we view the tagging-to-McNary metric the best overall gauge of juvenile survival and most appropriate for comparison between the acclimated releases and reference releases (e.g., onstation or direct plants).